 The Houston Gem & Mineral Society has eight Special Interest Sections (Paleo, Mineral, Lapidary and Silversmithing, Gemstone and Faceting, Day Light, Beading, Archaeology, and Youth) that meet on a monthly basis.
 It also holds a monthly General Meeting during which club business is conducted.
 All members are encouraged to attend.
 The General Meeting is held at the clubhouse on the fourth Tuesday of each month (except December) at 7:30.
 The clubhouse is located at 10805 Brooklet, Houston, Texas 77099.
 Visitors are encouraged and are welcome at all of our meetings.

-The HGMS is a member of the South Central Federation of Mineral Societies (SCFMS) and of the American Federation of Mineralogical Societies (AFMS).
+The HGMS is a member of the regional South Central Federation of Mineral Societies (SCFMS) and the national American Federation of Mineralogical Societies (AFMS).
 It is also affiliated with the American Lands Access Association (ALAA) and with S.C.R.I.B.E.
 (Special Congress Representing Involved Bulletin Editors).
-The logos for these organizations are shown below.